zobayer1/logging-extras/README.md

 config.YAMLConfig
 -----------------

 YAMLConfig class can be used for loading YAML files with custom tags.
 This class adds a custom envvar tag to native YAML parser which is used to evaluate environment variables.
 Supports one or more environment variables in the form of `${VARNAME}` or `${VARNAME:DEFAULT}` within a string.
 If no default value is specified, empty string is used.
 Default values can only be treated as plain strings.
+YAMLConfig can also expand `~` or `~username` just like shells do, either directly hardcoded in YAML file or passed through environment variables.

 ### Example configuration: